 Check first if there is a start-up script available for the used chip/board.
 If yes, use this script.
 Search also for a script under https://www.lauterbach.com/scripts.html

-If you don’t find a start-up script, contact support@lauterbach.com to verify if a script is available.
-If a start-up script is available, read the prerequisites at the start of the script or readme.txt (if available).
+If you don’t find a start-up script, submit a support ticket to verify if a script is available.
+If a start-up script exists, read the prerequisites at the start of the script or readme.txt (if available).

 Please check also if the used CPU selection is correct.
-If you do not find a CPU selection for the used chip, check if the processor is supported by TRACE32 using the search on the Lauterbach website or contact support@lauterbach.com.
+If you do not find a CPU selection for the used chip, check if the processor is supported by TRACE32 using the search on the Lauterbach website or submit a support ticket.

 Next things to check